kawamurakazushi/.com/posts/20190507-deploying-elm-app-to-netlify/index.md

 This blog is also hosted on Netlify :D

-you can check for details of the pricing hereL
+you can check for details of the pricing here:

 [https://www.netlify.com/pricing/](https://www.netlify.com/pricing/)